rsyncOSX/RsyncUIdocs/content/post/ssh.md

-title =  "Passwordless logins by ssh-keys - assisted by RsyncUI." tags = ["passwordless","ssh keypath and identity file"] categories = ["remotelogins"] description = "RsyncUI can guide you in setting up passwordless login by ssh-keys." lastmod = "2020-12-13"
+title =  "Passwordless logins by ssh-keys - assisted by RsyncUI." tags = ["passwordless","ssh keypath and identity file"] categories = ["remotelogins"] description = "RsyncUI can guide you in setting up passwordless login by ssh-keys" lastmod = "2020-12-13"
 +++
 RsyncUI utilizes user set ssh keypath and identityfile.
 Default values for ssh are `~/.ssh/id_rsa` and portnumber `22`.
 It is **not required** to set your own values for key path and identityfile if default values are used.

-- how to set ssh keypath and identityfile in [the user configuration](/post/sshsettings/)

 The ssh parameter within the rsync command is if set by the user: